kovacsnador/tinycoro/README.md

     std::stop_source source;

-    // start multiple tasks and wait for the first to complete and cancel all other. tinycoro::AnyOf(scheduler, source, task1(1s), task1(2s), task1(3s));
+    // start multiple tasks and wait for the first to complete and cancel all others. tinycoro::AnyOf(scheduler, source, task1(1s), task1(2s), task1(3s));
 }
 ```